bp74/StageXL/example/README.md

 The dartflash library also support vector graphics.

-##example07 - TextureAtlas and MovieClip
+##example07 - TextureAtlas and FlipBook

 How to use the TextureAtlas class.
-The MovieClip class can play sprite sheet animations.
+The FlipBook class can play sprite sheet animations.

 ##example08 - Masks